FREQUENTLY ASKED QUESTIONS

 How safe is Botswana?
 What type of travel documents do I need?
 Who will meet me on arrival and where?
 What type of clothing will I need on my Yoga Safari?
 Is the water safe to drink?
 What type of aircraft will I be using on safari?
 What type of safari vehicles will I be game viewing in?
 Is electricity available in the safari camps?
 How long does it take to get from one camp to another?
 What about tipping?
 Is a safari strenuous?
 How much baggage can I bring on safari?
 How much money will I need?
 What about insects or snakes?
 What contact details should be left at my home/office?
 What if there is a medical emergency?
 What to bring?

 Botswana is considered a safe travel destination.
 It is both financially and politically stable.
 It has been spared much of the unrest and turmoil, which plagues so many countries in Africa.
-As is the case elsewhere, the larger cities and population centres generally have the most crime, but once you are on safari, such problems are all but non existent.
-It is, however, a good idea to leave your valuables (expensive watches, jewellery, etc.) at home, thus eliminating the temptation for possible theives.
-It’s a good idea to use luggage locks when flying.
+As is the case elsewhere, the larger cities and population centres generally have the most crime, but once you are on safari, such problems are all but nonexistent.
+It is, however, a good idea to leave your valuables (expensive watches, jewelry, etc.) at home, thus eliminating the temptation for possible thieves.
+It’s also a good idea to use luggage locks when flying.

-A valid passport is required for international travel, when travelling into Southern Africa your passport needs to be valid for a minimum requirement of 6 months after your entrance date as well as have 2 blank pages, side by side left n the book.
+A valid passport is required for international travel, when traveling into Southern Africa your passport needs to be valid for a minimum of 6 months after your entrance date, as well as have 2 blank pages, side by side left in the book.
 Citizens of certain countries need visas for entry into Botswana.
-As this list of countries changes from time to time, it is important to check with your travel consultant regarding current visa requirements, well in advance of your departure.
+As this list of countries changes from time to time, it is important to check regarding current visa requirements, well in advance of your departure.
 Please note that it is your own responsibility to ensure all necessary visas are obtained prior to entry.
 Yoga Safari cannot be held responsible if you are refused entry into Botswana because you omitted to purchase a visa.

 You will be met at the airport in Maun.
-After passing through customs, you should look for Deborah Carter (see her photo on the images page) or a Yoga Safari representative with a sign showing your name.
-They will then transfer you to your flight to camp.
+After passing through customs, you should look for a Yoga Safari representative with a sign showing your name.
+They will then assist you with the transfer to your flight to camp, or to the vehicle transfer to your hotel, or to the hire company for your hire car.

-Flights are generally in Cessna 206 light aircraft, the most reliable and efficient craft available, able to take off and land in the remote bush airstrips with ease.
+Flights are generally in Cessna's either the 206 or 208 (Caravan) and sometimes the AirVan light aircraft, these are the most reliable and efficient craft available, able to take off and land in the remote bush airstrips with ease.
 Depending upon factors such as occupancy, distance and destination, both the charter company and the type of aircraft used may vary.
+You may also have two stops on the way to your final destination.
+There is a strict luggage allowance of 20kgs (44lbs) in total weight and this includes all camera equipment and hand bags.
+Should you have more luggage than this that you need to carry it might be possible to pay a surcharge for your excess bags, please email us on firstname.lastname@example.org to explore this option.

 Toyota Land cruisers and Land Rovers, which have been specially built for game viewing and photography are used at the camps.
-All have completely open seating areas and cabs for unhindered photography.
-Each has ample seating (although we normally keep occupancy to six or less in each vehicle!), with a cool box for refreshments.
+Most have completely open seating areas and cabs for unhindered photography.
+Each has ample seating and a cool box is carried for refreshments.

-As our camps are situated in remote areas we need to generate electricity, for the most part by generator and in some instances solar power.
-Due to their noise, these generators are normally only run when guests are out of camp on activities.
-In the evenings, the generator is switched off, and the camps run on the inverter system where batteries provide lighting in each room at Shinde and Edo's Camps.
-Please note that at San Camp there is no electricity generated and lighting is paraffin lamps and solar or battery powered lamps.
-If necessary, batteries may be recharged in camp during the day.
-Depending upon the electricity needed for camp operations, it may be possible to recharge video cameras during the day, but this will be at the discretion of the camp manager.
-Be sure you bring a spare battery for use whilst the other battery is being charged in camp, to avoid missing out on any photographic opportunities.
-Please note that it is not possible to use appliances such as hairdryers.
+As our camps are situated in remote areas some have electricity and some don't.
+Please ask you safari consultant to confirm which camps have it and which don't.
+In the camps that do have electricity, for the most part it is generated by either a diesel generator or solar power.
+Where a camp is run on solar power there is a back-up generator to boost the batteries when needed.
+Due to the noise of the generators they are normally only run when guests are out of camp on activities.
+In most of the camps in the evenings, the generator is switched off, and the camps run on the inverter system where batteries provide lighting in each room.
+Please note at some camps there is no electricity generated at all and lighting is by paraffin lamps and/or solar or battery powered lamps.
+Some of the camps offer charging points in your room and others offer charging points in the main area.
+Be sure you bring a spare battery for use whilst the other battery is being charged, to avoid missing out on any photographic opportunities.
+Please also bring an adapter that will convert your plug to either the European two pins or South African 3 round pins.
+Please note that in most camps it is not possible to use appliances such as hairdryers or anything with a heating unit.
+Ask your safari consultant to find out if the camps you are visiting allow the use of hairdryers.

 Most of the inter camp transfers are provided by light aircraft.
-Transfer times take between one hour and one hour twenty with the minimum being 30 minutes for a flight from Shinde to Maun.
+Transfer times, on average, take between one hour and one hour twenty with the minimum being thirty minutes.
 Flights are booked on a 'seat rate' basis which allows us to offer a more economical transfer than a private charter.
 This means that flight times are scheduled by the charter company the day prior to fit in with their flying schedule.
-All requests are taken into consideration for flight times and international flights are guaranteed to be met provided correct information is provided by the guests.
+All requests are taken into consideration for flight times, and international flights are guaranteed to be met provided correct information is provided by the guests.
 Meals and activities are planned around the flights and transfers.
-Road transfers from Maun to Edo's Camp are also possible, approximately 2 ½ hours in duration in a closed vehicle with refreshments provided en-route.
-The road is tar for the bulk of the journey with the last 20 minutes being on a dirt road and thus comfortable travelling.
+Please note you may have up to two stops along the way on any light aircraft flight transfer.
+If you are booked onto a mobile safari the length of time it takes between campsites is dependent on the number of stops you and your guide make along the way.

 Tipping is not obligatory.
 It is, however, appropriate if you feel that the measure of service you received warrants a show of your personal appreciation, this is purely discretionary.
 The average tip amounts are approximately $10 - $20 per guest, per day.

-Since most safari travel is done in small aircraft, each passenger is limited to one soft-sided bag, weighing no more than 12 kgs (26 lbs), plus a typical sized camera bag.
-Bear in mind the door to the luggage pod is only 70 x 25 cm (25.6 x 10 ins).
+Since most safari travel is done in small aircraft, each passenger is limited to one soft-sided bag, weighing no more than 20 kgs (44 lbs), plus a typical sized camera bag.
+Bear in mind the door to the luggage compartment on some of the light aircraft might be as small as 70 x 25 cm (25.6 x 10 ins).
 Soft duffel type bags are ideal and are required.
-Excess baggage may be subject to additional baggage/charter charges and please note it is optional to store your excess baggage in our Maun office at no extra charge until the end of your safari (this option is only available if your safari starts and ends in Maun, otherwise alternate arrangements will need to be made).
+Excess baggage may be subject to additional baggage/charter charges.
+There is an option to store your excess baggage in our Maun office at no extra charge until the end of your safari, but this is only available to you if your safari starts and ends in Maun, otherwise alternate arrangements will need to be made.
+Please do not bring hard suitcases, or bags with wheels.

 Most major currencies are accepted throughout Botswana.
-You will not need large sums of cash while on safari, as our programs are all inclusive.
-However, some guests enjoy shopping in Maun.
-Selected camps have a small gift shop stocked with various curios, safari items and credit cards can be used (Master or Visa cards).
-Otherwise, you may need money for any accommodations, meals and shopping before or after your safari.
+You will not need large sums of cash while on safari, as most of the safaris we offer are all inclusive, with the exception of tips.
+However, some guests enjoy shopping in Maun and at the curio shops at the camps where credit cards are often accepted (Master or Visa cards only).
+If you are on a mobile safari you might need money for any accommodations, meals, drinks and shopping before or after your safari.
+There are ATM machines in Maun where you can get cash.

 Surprisingly, there are very few snake problems in Botswana, normal common sense avoids contact with snakes (i.e. don't go crawling through dense bushes!).
-Insect repellent is provided in all tents.
-However, for your personal comfort, we recommend you bring some insect repellent of your own and take malarial prophylaxis (please consult your local travel medical specialist for the medication best suited to you).
-It is also a good idea to bring some sunscreen as even in the winter months the days are warm and clear and as you spend a large part of the day outside on activities, there is a risk of sunburn.
+For your personal comfort, we recommend you bring some insect repellent with you and take malarial prophylaxis (please consult your local travel medical specialist for the medication best suited to you).
+It is also a good idea to bring sunscreen as even in the winter months the days are warm and clear, and as you spend a large part of the day outside on activities, there is a risk of sunburn.

 SUGGESTED PHOTO EQUIPMENT (for the ‘keen’ photographer)